V1T: large-scale mouse V1 response prediction using a Vision Transformer: Discussion

 \subsubsection{Acknowledgments}

-We sincerely thank \citeauthor{willeke2022sensorium} and \citeauthor{franke2022state} for making their high-quality large-scale mouse recordings publicly available which makes this work possible.
-We would also like to thank Antonio Vergari for his insightful comments and suggestions on improving the manuscript.
-This work was supported by the United Kingdom Research and Innovation (grant EP/S02431X/1), UKRI Centre for Doctoral Training in Biomedical AI at the University of Edinburgh, School of Informatics.
+We sincerely thank \citeauthor{willeke2022sensorium} and \citeauthor{franke2022state} for making their high-quality large-scale mouse recordings publicly available which make this work possible.
+We would also like to thank Antonio Vergari, Matthias Hennig and Robyn Greene for their insightful comments and suggestions on improving the manuscript.
+BML was supported by the United Kingdom Research and Innovation (grant EP/S02431X/1), UKRI Centre for Doctoral Training in Biomedical AI at the University of Edinburgh, School of Informatics.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 866386; to N.R.).
 For the purpose of open access, the author has applied a creative commons attribution (CC BY) licence to any author accepted manuscript version arising.

 \counterwithin{figure}{section} \counterwithin{table}{section}